By Ira Vouk

 There are SEO benefits, too.
 Adding original content to websites, such as reviews, is a great way to draw more traffic to your website.

-There are various methods of upgrading: top-down (mentioning the higher-priced option first), rate-category-alternatives (trying to upsell from a lower-rate category to a mid-rate one), or bottom-up (mentioning the cheapest option first and introducing each following categories in increments, such as, “For only $19 more…”) There are also software tools that help hoteliers maximize their revenue through proper upselling.
+There are various methods of upgrading: top-down (mentioning the higher-priced option first), rate-category-alternatives (trying to upsell from a lower-rate category to a mid-rate one), or bottom-up (mentioning the cheapest option first and introducing each following category in increments, such as, “For only $19 more…”) There are also software tools that help hoteliers maximize their revenue through proper upselling.

 Monitor and analyze the booking pace of different room types during different demand seasons and increase or decrease the difference in rates between them to maximize resulting revenue.

-For example, during the summer season, 2-bedroom suites may be more popular if a hotel attracts more family business, whereas corporate clients (single-bed users) may book more frequently during winter.
+For example, during the summer season, 2-bedroom suites may be more popular if a hotel attracts more family businesses, whereas corporate clients (single-bed users) may book more frequently during winter.
 Analyze your booking patterns per room type before making decisions on the room type differentials.

 Cloudbeds’ Pricing Intelligence Engine (PIE) can help you manage room types individually based on occupancy levels that are specific for those room types.
 Actually, PIE can help you tackle every opportunity to yield more revenue, including helping you compare rates with competitors and gathering real-time market data so you can make better pricing and distribution decisions.
-Learn more about how PIE can revolutionize your pricing strategy here.

-Many hotels have other revenue-generating departments, in addition to rooms.
+Many hotels have other revenue-generating departments in addition to rooms.
 If those ancillary revenue venues are significant, it is also important to manage them to maximize the overall profitability of the hotel.
 This sometimes may mean discounting or even eliminating the costs associated with one department to increase the revenue from another one, thus increasing the overall bottom line.
 For example, hoteliers can consider offering free parking or a restaurant discount as an incentive for booking a large group or offer a discounted room rate to encourage guests to spend more in the hotel’s casino.

-We hope you’ve enjoyed our series on Revenue Management 101 and start implementing these tactics at your property as a way to increase your profits.
-As you can see, there are a number of ways property owners can increase their revenue outside of more direct pricing and revenue management strategies.
+We hope you’ve enjoyed our series on Revenue Management and can start implementing these tactics at your property as a way to increase your profits.
+As you can see, there are a number of ways hotel owners can increase their revenue outside of more direct pricing and revenue management strategies.
 By far, the easiest way to manage your revenue is with a tool designed specifically to help you with your revenue goals.